'Pitch Perfect 3': Everything to Know About the Third Musical Movie

 John Lithgow: The SAG Award-winning star of Netflix's The Crown has been added to the cast, though his character description is being kept under wraps.

-Plot details surrounding the third film are being largely kept under wraps, with Universal revealing only one detail — "Get ready to have a Merry Pitchmas" — when the studio announced that the film is set to open in the heart of the lucrative year-end holiday season in 2017.
+Universal has revealed only one detail — "Get ready to have a Merry Pitchmas" — when the studio announced that the film is set to open in the heart of the lucrative year-end holiday season in 2017.

 With three years lapsing onscreen between the first two films, Beca, Fat Amy and three-time super senior Chloe were all presumably in their last year of college in the sequel, with Steinfeld's Emily coming in as the lone freshman Bella.
 Until more details are released, it's unclear what roles the graduates will have when they return and whether or not Steinfeld will get star billing.